sunmingtao/poker-hand-analysis/Leaks.md

 2. K high with backdoor equity check call 1/3 on A high board, or call 1/2 on paired board.
 3. Third pair check call 1/3 pot on A high flop. e.g. 77 on AT5.
 4. AK high bet 1/2 pot on lower board (should just bet 1/4 - 1/3)
-5. Strong top pair not check raise BB vs BTN
+5. ~~Strong top pair not check raise BB vs BTN~~
-6. Weak top pair check raise BB vs SB
+6. ~~Weak top pair check raise BB vs SB~~
 7. Call large bet to draw lower end straight. e.g 75 on 89T (shouldn't call even IP)
-8. MP vs BTN, should cbet top two quite small on TJK (why?)
+8. MP vs BTN, should cbet top two quite small on TJK (because the board favours MP's range)
 9. Not raise bottom set in 3bet pot on Jhigh flop (When raise, raise half pot, the goal is to get it in on the turn)
 10. BB vs SB, not raise cbet with flush draw on paired board. e.g. Ts4s on 7s9h9s
 11. BB vs SB, not raise cbet with gut shot on lower connected board. e.g. Qc7h on 8h9h5c